chanmix51/agrum/README.md

 ### Nested SQL entities

-Because Postgres used to be a object oriented database, it is possible to nest entities.
+Because Postgres used to be an object oriented database, it is possible to nest entities.
 In Postgres, defining a table is the same as defining a new type hence it is possible to create fields with these new types which are just composite types.
 For example it is perfectly fine to do this in Postgres'SQL: